azurecrystalz/azurecrystalz.github.io/source/_posts/sweetsroad.md

 {% bubble Niki %}
   So you'd be looking for a place that's a hidden gem, right?

-  Hmm...why don't I make it?
+  Hmm...Why don't I make it?
 The "Sweets Club" has never ordered from me before, so I think I fit the bill~
 {% endbubble %}

 {% bubble Tsukasa %}